Galileo88/Galileos-Planet-Pack/README.md

 * Added Localizaion support.
 Currently only English is available.

+* Added Kerbal Renamer.
+All newly created kerbals will carry the surname Gaelan instead of Kerman, and references to "Kerbal" have been changed to "Gaelean" wherever possible.

 * KSC++ is now built into the main GPP directory, and only requires an install of Kerbal Konstructs.
 With this, other features will also appear.

 * Kopernicus Expansion Footprint compatibility.

-* Added Kerbal Renamer.
-All newly created kerbals will carry the surname Gaelan instead of Kerman, and references to "Kerbal" have been changed to "Gaelean" wherever possible.

-* Removed LoadingScreenManager (mod aborted by its author).

-  * Restore LoadingScreenManager.
+* Updated LoadingScreenManager.
+New screenshots, new tips.

+* Updated default sunflares.

 * Strategia updates.